Influencing a better Peninsula.

 Our Latest News

-CFMP CEO Josh Sinclair joined Brendon Telfer on RPPFM Peninsula Talks to discuss the upcoming Federal Election on 3 May and its implications for Dunkley and Flinders.
+Committee CEO Josh Sinclair joined Brendon Telfer on RPPFM Peninsula Talks this month to discuss the Committee's advocacy trip to Federal Parliament in Canberra alongside Mornington Peninsula Shire and Frankston City Council.

 .png)